 The surrounding region is also host to the world headquarters for a collection of international businesses, from a variety of industries.
-These include Amway, BISSELL, Steelcase, Herman Miller, and Wolverine Worldwide - but there are over 130 international companies that call Southwest Michigan home.
+Besides Perrigo, as mentioned above, these include Amway, BISSELL, Steelcase, Herman Miller, and Wolverine Worldwide - but there are over 130 international companies that call Southwest Michigan home.

-Tourism is also a very large part of the regional economy.
+Although 2020 brought a significant downturn to the tourism industry, it remains a large part of the regional economy.
 There are plenty of beaches and golf courses to visit in the summer, as well as skiing and snowmobiling in the winter.
-USA Today named Grand Rapids the Craft Beverage capital of the U.S., recognizing the popularity of the many craft breweries, distilleries, and coffee houses that are in the region.
+In February 2020, USA Today named Grand Rapids the Craft Beverage capital of the U.S., recognizing the popularity of the many craft breweries, distilleries, and coffee houses that are in the region.

-The higher quality of life and the lower cost of living that Southwest Michigan offers, along with the economic activity generated from the many industries in the area, will continue to attract the population and the businesses that will help the Gerald R. Ford International Airport grow and prosper into the future.
+The higher quality of life and the lower cost of living that Southwest Michigan offers, along with the economic activity generated from the many industries in the area, will continue to attract the population and the businesses that will help the Gerald R. Ford International Airport quickly return to the passenger activity levels that were regularly breaking records before the COVID-19 crisis of 2020.